About us

 We provide training and guidance to our members in equality and diversity work.

-We offer funding for our members' diversity and equality projects through our grant program, Balansepotten.
+We offer funding for our members' diversity and equality projects through our grant programme, Balansepotten.

 -